 Shipments have also continued their uptrend.
-By goods (Chart 20), shipments of capital goods have been on an uptrend, although at a slightly slower pace.
-As for consumer goods, while shipments of nondurable goods have been on a downtrend, those of durable goods have been on an increasing trend, chiefly in automobiles for exports and digital home appliances.
-In response to these movements in final demand goods, shipments of producer goods have been on an uptrend overall, and those of electronic parts and devices, which had been sluggish since the end of last year, seem to have picked up lately.
+By goods (Chart 22), shipments of capital goods have been on an uptrend.
+As for consumer goods, while shipments of nondurable goods have been on a downtrend, those of durable goods have continued to increase as a trend-chiefly in digital home appliances and automobiles for exports-although they showed a sizeable drop in July due to the earthquake.
+In response to these movements in final demand goods, shipments of producer goods have been on an uptrend overall, and those of electronic parts and devices, which had been sluggish since the end of last year, have recently resumed their increase.
+Meanwhile, shipments of construction goods have been somewhat weak lately; they have been affected partly by the decrease in the number of housing starts, while public investment continues to be sluggish.

-Inventories have been more or less in balance with shipments in the industrial sector as a whole, although in electronic parts and devices they have remained at high levels relative to shipments.
-The inventory cycle (Chart 21) showed that, in the industrial sector as a whole, the shipment-inventory balance (the year-on-year rate of change in shipments minus that in inventories) has been more or less favorable.
+Inventories have been more or less in balance with shipments in the industrial sector as a whole, although in electronic parts and devices they have remained at somewhat high levels relative to shipments.
+The inventory cycle (Chart 23) showed that, in the industrial sector as a whole, the shipment-inventory balance (the year-on-year rate of change in shipments minus that in inventories) has been more or less favorable.
 By goods, inventories of producer goods excluding electronic parts and devices (such as iron and steel) have remained relatively low, while shipments rose persistently.
-Inventories of capital goods (excluding transport equipment) had risen, chiefly in construction machinery, but have recently started to turn down, assisted by generally solid exports.
-On the other hand, in electronic parts and devices, the inventory level has remained relatively high.
-While final goods manufacturers continue to introduce new products at a good pace, shipments have started to pick up and market prices for semiconductors have rebounded, showing that supply-demand conditions have been moving for the better.
-Under these circumstances, it appears that the current inventory situation has restrained production to a lesser degree.
+Inventories of capital goods (excluding transport equipment) had risen, chiefly in construction machinery, but they have turned down, assisted by generally solid exports.
+On the other hand, in electronic parts and devices, the inventory level has remained somewhat relatively high.
+While final goods manufacturers continue to introduce new products at a good pace, shipments have increased and market prices for semiconductors have rebounded, showing that supply-demand conditions have been improving.
+Under these circumstances, the current inventory situation has restrained production to a lesser degree.
 However, because the pace of increase in the supply capacity tends to be rapid for this sector, future developments, including those in global supply-demand conditions, continue to require close monitoring.

 As for the outlook, production is expected to follow an increasing trend, reflecting the rise in domestic and external demand, with overall inventories being more or less in balance with shipments.
-Anecdotal information also suggests that production in the third quarter will step up.12
+Anecdotal information also suggests that production in the third quarter will step up.
+13